atitkh/portfolio_website/README.md

 ```
 Replace "your_snap_api_token" with the Snap API token you obtained in step 1, and "your_lens_group_id" with your actual lens group ID.

-3) Integrate WebAR in Your Project: In your project's JSON data, add a new key called 'lensID'.
-Assign the value of this key as the lens ID you want to use for WebAR integration.
+3) In your project's JSON data, add a new key called 'lensID'.
 For example:

 ```
 {